 Missing data: OECD Factbook 2013 has missing data for Chile 2005; Czech Republic 2005; Estonia 2005; Finland 2005; France 2005; Greece 2005; Ireland 2005, 2009; Japan 2005, 2009; Norway 2009; Slovak Republic 2005, 2009; Slovenia 2005; Switzerland 2009.
 OECD Pensions at a Glance 2013 has missing data for Estonia 2005, 2009; Hungary 2005, 2009; Israel 2005, 2009; Japan 2005; Mexico 2005, 2009; New Zealand 2005, 2009; Poland 2005, 2009; Slovenia 2005, 2009; Spain 2005, 2009; Turkey 2005, 2009.

+I define market-heavy pension systems as those where the ratio of private to public expenditure is higher than the OECD average, and focus on the eighteen mature welfare states included in The Three Worlds of Welfare Capitalism (Esping-Andersen, 1990) and commonly used in comparative welfare state research thereafter.
 Two OECD datasets provide figures for expenditure on private and public pension benefits as a percentage of GDP (OECD, 2013a, OECD, 2013b).
 The two datasets vary slightly in the private pension expenditure that they report.
 Since no clear reason is given for the differences in recorded private pension expenditure, I make use of both sources to identify my universe of cases.
 The table above expresses the data from each source as a ratio of private to public pension expenditure, for the two years for which both sets of information are available.
 For the purposes of this paper, the universe of private-heavy pension systems consists of those countries that on the basis of the available data have a ratio of private to public pension expenditure that is consistently higher than the OECD average.
 I therefore exclude Sweden, Norway and Belgium, in which the ratio of private to public expenditure is higher than the OECD average in only one of the two datasets, and Japan, where only one data point is available.

 B) Measurement and Calibration of Outcomes and Causal Conditions